 Skip to content

-Chronic hepatitis B (CHB) and CHD have been in the shadows of other infectious diseases for too long.
+Chronic hepatitis D (CHD) and chronic hepatitis B (CHB) have been in the shadows of other infectious diseases for too long.

 Our pipeline